rpedroni/book/src/reference/forge/forge-build.md

 via_ir = true
 ```

-To reduce compilation speeds during development and testing, one approach is to have a `lite` profile that has the optimizer off and use this for development/testing cycle.
+To reduce compilation time during development and testing, one approach is to have a `lite` profile that has the optimizer off and use this for development/testing cycle.
 The updated config file for regular compilation may look like this:

 ```toml
 [profile.default]